Health Psychology Graduate Students

 Maha Al-Suwaidi

-Advisor: Professor Patrick Wilson
+Advisor: Professor Patrick Wilson and Denise Chavira

 Sarah Alonzi

-Sarah Alonzi is a third-year graduate student in the Health Psychology program.
+Sarah Alonzi is a fourth-year graduate student in the Health Psychology program.
 Her research focuses on the role of patients’ emotions and cognitions in medical decision-making.
 She is particularly interested in how understanding these factors can lead to the development of interventions to increase uptake of treatments and health services that are often misunderstood and feared.

 Advisors: Professor Annette Stanton